DerelictOrg/derelictorg.github.io/docs/packages/sdl2.md

 ### With non-DUB projects

 It is not required to use DUB to manage your project in order to use DerelictSDL2, but DUB is the only supported option for building the DerelictSDL2 library.
 To do so, first ensure that DUB, a D compiler, and git are all available on your system path.
-Then see the documentation on compiling any Derelict package without DUB, substituting `derelict-sdl2` and `3.0.0-beta` where appropriate in the example commands.
+Then see the documentation on compiling any Derelict package [without DUB], substituting `derelict-sdl2` and `3.0.0-beta` where appropriate in the example commands.

 ### Loading